Proposed Major League Baseball franchises in Portland, Oregon

 Major League Baseball (MLB) franchises have been proposed in Portland, Oregon on two occasions.
 The Oregon Stadium Campaign and the City of Portland were involved in creating a presentation for a committee in charge of relocating the Montreal Expos in 2003.
 The proposal included possible sites for new baseball parks.
-In the midst of the campaign for the Expos, the Oregon State Legislature passed a bill that secured US$150 million in funds for a new stadium, that can still be used.
-The proposal was passed up and Washington, D.C. was selected as the new home of the Expos.
+In the midst of the campaign for the Expos, the Oregon State Legislature passed a bill that secured $150 million in funds for a new stadium, that can still be used.
+The proposal was passed up, and Washington, D.C. was selected as the new home of the franchise.
 In 2007, the Florida Marlins considered re-locating to Portland.
 On both occasions, PGE Park, the minor league baseball park at the time, would have been used until a new stadium could be completed.
-Currently, the Portland metropolitan area is the largest metro area in the United States that houses another major league sports franchise (the Portland Timbers and the Portland Trail Blazers) without having an MLB franchise.
+The Portland metropolitan area is one of the largest metro areas in the United States without an MLB franchise.